zchee/golang-wiki/Modules.md

 Yes.
 This supports working outside of GOPATH, helps communicate to the ecosystem that you are opting in to modules, and in addition the `module` directive in your `go.mod` serves as a definitive declaration of the identify of your code (which is one reason why import comments might eventually be deprecated).
 Of course, modules are purely an opt-in capability in Go 1.11.

+## FAQs — Semantic Import Versioning

+### Why must major version numbers appear in import paths?

+Please see the discussion on the semantic import versioning and the import compatibility rule in the ["Semantic Import Versioning"](https://github.com/golang/go/wiki/Modules#semantic-import-versioning) concepts section above.
+See also the [blog post announcing the proposal](https://blog.golang.org/versioning-proposal), which talks more about the motivation and justification for the import compatibility rule.

+### Why are major versions v0, v1 omitted from import paths?"

+Please see the question "Why are major versions v0, v1 omitted from import paths?" in the earlier [FAQ from the official proposal discussion](https://github.com/golang/go/issues/24301#issuecomment-371228664).

 ### What are some implications of tagging my project with major version v0, v1, or making breaking changes with v2+?

 In response to a comment about *"k8s does minor releases but changes the Go API in each minor release"*, Russ Cox made the following [response](https://github.com/kubernetes/kubernetes/pull/65683#issuecomment-403705882) that highlights some implications for picking v0, v1, vs. frequently making breaking changes with v2, v3, v4, etc. with your project: